Edge Kempe equivalence of regular graph covers

 \subsection{The main argument}

 For every natural number $d$ let $\mathcal{K}_d$ denote the statement

 Clearly $\mathcal{K}_1$ and $\mathcal{K}_2$ are true.
 The strategy is to proceed by induction assuming $\mathcal{K}_{d-1}$ to show $\mathcal{K}_{d}$.
-Interestingly $\mathcal{K}_{d-1}$ plays a twofold role --- first in aligning one color correctly and second in dealing with all of the remaining colors.
+Interestingly $\mathcal{K}_{d-1}$ plays a twofold role --- first in aligning one color correctly and second in dealing with all of the remaining colors, see Corollary \ref{cor:cover aligning one color} and Lemma \ref{prop: end of proof} respectively.
 The proof moreover relies on a certain explicit cover of $G$ constructed below in Lemma \ref{lemma: cool cover}.
+Our strategy in illustrated in an example at the end of this paper, see Figure \ref{fig:example}.

 We show how the induction assumption $\mathcal{K}_{d-1}$ is used to complete the proof of Theorem \ref{thm:main result} given that one color has been correctly aligned.

 \begin{lemma} Assume $\mathcal{K}_{d-1}$.
 If $(G, c_1 )[d] = (G, c_2)[d]$ then there is a finite covering $p:\overline{G}\to G$ such that $(\overline{G},c_1\circ p)\sim (\overline{G},c_2\circ p)$. \end{lemma} \begin{proof} Consider the spanning subgraph